Duccard/demographic_impact_mental_health/README.md

 **5. Is there much of negative stigma overall in the workplaces towards mental conditions ?**

+**6. What is prevalance rate of mental conditions of most dominant conditions?
+(Even if the results are from specific sample)**

-**6. What are the most popular mental conditions among employees?
-Are these conditions types can be affected by demografic factors?**
+**7. Can mental conditions types can be affected by demografic factors?
+(Even if the results are from specific sample)**

 ## Analysis structure